jimmyliu1326/SamnSero_Nextflow/README.md

 Both ONT long-read and Illumina paired-end short read genome assemblies are supported which can be toggled using `--seq_platform nanopore/illumina`.

 For metagenomic data, use `--meta on` to generate metagenome assembled genomes (MAGs).
 Post-assembly contig binning is currently under active development.
-We are actively working towards resolving strain-level haplotypes and reconstruct genomes of individual strains which would enable the decomposition of mixed populations of the same species.
+We are actively working towards resolving strain-level haplotypes and reconstructing genomes of individual strains which would enable the decomposition of mixed populations of the same species.

-There is currently no plans to support hybrid genome assembly.
+There are currently no plans to support hybrid genome assembly.

 ## Data quality assessment and control